PlebeiusGaragicus/Perplex/README.md

-# Perplexica Python Implementation Guide
+# Perplexed Python Implementation Guide

 ## Introduction

-This document provides detailed implementation guidance for Perplexica as a Python Streamlit application.
+This document provides detailed implementation guidance for `Perplexed` as a Python Streamlit application.
 It focuses on creating a fully local, self-hosted solution using Streamlit and Ollama, with SearXNG integration for web searches.
 Both Streamlit and SearXNG are containerized within Docker for easy deployment.

 ## System Requirements